Lightning-AI/pytorch-lightning/docs/source/tutorial_mnist.rst

 .. note:: Lightning disables gradients, puts model in eval mode and does everything needed for testing.

 .. warning:: .test() is not stable yet on TPUs.
+We're working on getting around the multiprocessing challenges.

 Predicting
 ----------